Simple Steps to a Healthy Heart – The “4M’s”

 Measurement

-This includes cholesterol levels, blood pressure, weight, sugar levels, waist circumference and exercise capacity.
+This includes cholesterol levels, blood pressure, weight, blood sugar levels, waist circumference and exercise capacity.

 For years health workers have understood the value of monitoring blood pressure, cholesterol levels, sugar level and body weight.
 To this we can now add the importance of measuring heart pump function (ejection fraction), exercise capacity (6 minute walk test), waist circumference, and kidney function, among many others.